Adderall Shortage: 7 Ways to Manage ADHD Without Medication

 When people with ADHD get the right ADHD medication prescriptions at the right dose, the results can feel magical.
 For lots of people with ADHD, that magical life-changing drug was Adderall.

-Ritalin and Adderall are both brand types of ADHD stimulant medication, but they are different kinds of drugs.
+An alternative to Adderall is Ritalin - both medications are brand types of ADHD stimulant medication, but they are different kinds of drugs.
 The basic form of Ritalin is methylphenidate whilst the basic form of Adderall is amphetamine and dextroamphetamine salts.

 They both work by increasing neurotransmitters of norepinephrine and dopamine in your brain, but the key difference is Ritalin tends to get to work more quickly so you’ll reach peak performance sooner after taking the drug.